-The spleen is an organ located in the upper left abdomen, roughly the size of a clenched fist.
+The spleen is an organ located in the upper left abdomen, and is roughly the size of a clenched fist.
 In the adult, the spleen functions mainly as a blood filter, removing old red blood cells.
-It also plays a role in the immune response.
+It also plays a role in both cell-mediated and humoral immune responses.

-In this article, we shall look at the anatomical position, structure and vasculature of the spleen.
-We shall also consider the clinical correlations of its anatomy.
+In this article, we shall look at the anatomy of the spleen – its anatomical position, structure and vasculature.

-The spleen in located in the upper left quadrant of the abdomen, under cover of the diaphragm and ribcage – and therefore cannot be palpated on clinical examination (except when enlarged).
+The spleen is located in the upper left quadrant of the abdomen, under cover of the diaphragm and the ribcage – and therefore cannot normally be palpated on clinical examination (except when enlarged).
 It is an intraperitoneal organ, entirely surrounded by peritoneum (except at the splenic hilum).

-- Gastrosplenic ligament – connects the spleen to the greater curvature of the stomach.
+- Gastrosplenic ligament – anterior to the splenic hilum, connects the spleen to the greater curvature of the stomach.

-- Splenorenal ligament – connects the hilum of the spleen to the left kidney.
+- Splenorenal ligament – posterior to the splenic hilum, connects the hilum of the spleen to the left kidney.
 The splenic vessels and tail of the pancreas lie within this ligament

 The outer surface of the spleen can be anatomically divided into two: